Bath & Wells Multi-Academy Trust

 The governors and Headteacher work together in partnership to develop the key policies for the school and to decide which decisions are reserved to the governors, which are shared between the governors and Headteacher, or delegated to the Headteacher.
 The principal areas of responsibility are reflected in the sub-committees listed below.

 In 2017, the Governing Body and the School developed and consulted on a Three Year Strategic Plan to detail Swainswick's Journey to 2020.
-You can read more about this plan and how it is used on the Vision and Values Page.
+You can read more about this plan and how it was used on the Vision and Values Page.

 In accordance with government recommendations the membership of the governing body is widely drawn to reflect the various aspects of school life and to represent a balance of interested parties, comprising : –

-4 x Parent Governors.
+2 x Parent Governors.
 Parent Governors are usually parents of children at the school.
 Most are elected by the parents.
 If not enough parents stand for election, the governing body can appoint an individual to the position.

 2 x Staff Governors.
 Headteacher, plus one staff Governor.